Top 10 Songs From The Meters

 Photo: Annettejones07 / CC BY-SA (https://creativecommons.org/licenses/by-sa/3.0)

 With our top ten list of songs from The Meters we look at one of the most important and underrated acts in the funk genre.
-Throughout the sixties and seventies they enjoyed their most creative and successful period, performing both their own music and serving as backing players for other musicians including Lee Dorsey and Robert Palmer amongst others.
+Throughout the sixties and seventies, they enjoyed their most creative and successful period, performing both their own music and serving as backing players for other musicians including Lee Dorsey and Robert Palmer amongst others.

 The Meters were first formed in 1965 by Art Neville who was the keyboard player and vocalist.
 The rest of the band was made up of guitarist Leo Nocentelli, George Porter Jnr on bass and drummer Joseph Modeliste.
 Art’s brother Cyril Neville later joined as a vocalist and percussionist.
+After recording eight albums, The Meters broke up in 1977.
+In 1989, they reformed with a slightly different line-up and have continued to exist ever since despite not recording any more new music since the late seventies.
+Art Neville died in 2018.

-Despite their lack of mainstream success, The Meters influence has been very far reaching, with them even being considered by many to be as equally influential in funk as the likes of James Brown.
-Their music has frequently been sampled in the genre of Hip-hop by the likes of LL Cool J, Run DMC N.W.A, Ice Cube Cypress Hill and Public Enemy amongst many others.
+Despite their lack of mainstream success, The Meters’ influence has been very far reaching, with them even being considered by many to be as equally influential in funk as the likes of James Brown.
+Their music has frequently been sampled in the genre of Hip-hop by the likes of LL Cool J, Run-DMC, N.W.A, Ice Cube, Cypress Hill, and Public Enemy amongst many others.
 In addition to this, many artists in rock and funk have played The Meters songs from the Red Hot Chili Peppers to The Grateful Dead.

 The music of The Meters has also had a strong presence in popular culture having made numerous appearances in movies, tv shows and even video games, showing that their music has a strong relevance decades after its release.

-So without further ado, here at Classic Rock we are taking yet another opportunity to introduce readers who may not be familiar with the work of a brilliant and criminally overlooked musical group.
+So without further ado, here at ClassicRockHistory.com, we are taking yet another opportunity to introduce readers who may not be familiar with the work of a brilliant and criminally overlooked musical group.

 # 10 – Give It What You Can

 Kicking off our top ten Meters songs list we have the closing number of The Meter’s eighth and final album New Directions released in 1977.
 The album was produced by Dave Rubinson and is notable as being the only Meters album to be recorded outside of New Orleans.
-It also features contributions from the Oaklands based Tower of Power horn section.
+It also features contributions from the Oakland based Tower of Power horn section.

 # 9 – Mister Moon